 Finally, James says that the wealthy are the ones who are blaspheming the noble name of him to whom they belong to, the Lord Jesus Christ.
 Now, I personally think we should not make a sweeping accusation that all wealthy people are like this.
 Abraham from the Bible was a very rich man who served the living God.
 Solomon was once the most influential and wealthiest man during his day, and yet he had a personal relationship with God almighty.
 However, it is generally true that rich people have a tendency to reject the Lord because of their pride and arrogance.

-8 If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.
-9 But if you show favoritism, you sin and are convicted by the law as lawbreakers.10 For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.
-11 For he who said, “You shall not commit adultery,” also said, “You shall not murder.”
-If you do not commit adultery but do commit murder, you have become a lawbreaker.
+8 However, if you fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you do well.
+9 But if you show partiality, you commit sin, being convicted by the law as transgressors.
+10 For whoever keeps the whole law, and yet stumbles in one point, he has become guilty of all.
+11 For he who said, “Do not commit adultery,” also said, “Do not commit murder.”
+Now if you do not commit adultery, but murder, you have become a transgressor of the law.

 This is an interesting assessment.
 James is declaring that it is impossible to keep the royal Law of loving your neighbor as yourself when you show favoritism.
 This sin makes one guilty or convicted by the Law as lawbreakers.
 And as Jesus said on the day of judgment to those who were rejected from heaven: “Depart from me, you workers of lawlessness.
 For I never knew you.”
 Quite frankly, the sin of favoritism leads to damnation.
 This is a sobering message for us to hear.

-Speak and act as those who are going to be judged by the law that gives freedom,13 because judgment without mercy will be shown to anyone who has not been merciful.
+12 So speak and so do, as men who are to be judged by a law of freedom.
+13 For judgment is without mercy to him who has shown no mercy.
 Mercy triumphs over judgment.

 After James lays down the Law and reveals the sinful nature of man, he starts to change his tone.
 He tells his audience that if we show judgement without mercy, then the same measure will be brought against us.
 In other words, when we judge, we must be willing to extend mercy.
 Mercy triumphs over judgment.